Opticcss/Opticcss.github.io/_posts/2021-07-22-Few-shot Learning (FSL) for Semantic Segmentation (SS).md

 ​	One of valid ways for handling the visual comprehension task is CNN, which achieve a breakthrough for semantic segmentation (always be treated as an intensive forecasting task), now exposes the following problems.

--    **Large-scale data sets** are required to support intensive forecasting tasks, which portends high overhead.
+-    **Large-scale data sets** are required to support intensive forecasting tasks, which portends high overhead (expensive, also time consuming).
 -    Difficulties of **model generalization**, especially in the prediction of new categories.

 ​	The design of few-shot segmentation (FSS, few-shot learning in semantic segmentation) is to **achieve the segmentation of categories in the new sample**, but **only based on a support set containing $K$** (small sampling of data) **training images**.

 ​	Up to present (2021.
 07), an outright majority good performances are concentrated on the embedding function (which map small samples to $N$ vectors as prototypes, the key of **prototype network**, P-net[^1]) and its derivatives, the principle of which is mapping the samples (support set) and the detected image (query set) to vectors (one support prototype for each category), and identify the one with shortest mean point Euclidean distance (Bregman divergence) as the predicted category (query vector $\mapsto$ query prototype), some of them are summarized as following.

-- co-FCN[^2], in which the robustness of few-shot segmentation for sparse labels is explained, it is also feasible to use sparse labels to guide the FSS.
+- co-FCN[^2], in which the robustness of few-shot segmentation for **sparse labels** is explained, hence demonstrate that it is feasible to use sparse labels and comparably small samples to guide the FSS.
+- PANet[^3],
+- CANet[^4],
--
+- CRNet[^5],

 ## **2. Methodological Approaches**

-(HOW is your investigated problem addressed in prior works?
-We strongly encourage you to classify all methods you collected into several categories.)

 -    Key Idea of the method
 -    Justification of method
 -    Reflections on the methodology (eg. effectiveness, strengths and limitations of the methodology)
 -    (Optional) Your Idea to improve the prior works, if have

+​	Corresponding algorithms/method to handling the semantic segmentation task are noted below in detail.

 ### **1.1. co-FCN**

-​	An algorithm for semantic segmentation of small samples using sparse labels, which adopted the double branch network structure, one is the conditional branch for support set, the other is the segmentation branch for the query image.[^2]
+​	An algorithm for semantic segmentation of small samples using sparse labels, which adopted the **dual branch network** structure, one is the **conditional branch** (composed of the convolutional layer of VGG-16) for support set, the other is the **segmentation branch** (also composed of the convolutional layer of VGG-16) for the query image.[^2]

 ​	To be more precise, co-FCN feed the concatenation of labelled information with the origin image into the conditioning branch, after embedding, the output is used to concatenate with the embedding (feature) of query image, this will give a pixel-level segmentation, as following shows.

 ![[OPTSxa6b3]_Co-FCN_Model](/assets/images/[OPTSxa6b3]_Co-FCN_Model.svg)

+​	Note that co-FCN does not use logical OR operation in the case of $K$-shot, but takes the **average operation** of the features as the output of conditional branch.
+Based on which, the combination with the segmentation branch will gives the final prediction.
+Moreover, the cross entropy is used as the loss function.

+​	co-FCN performs better in the case of sparse labels, the segmentation task can even be achieved under the extreme conditions of only one positive pixel and one negative pixel.

+​	It finally achieve an <u>$\mathrm{IoU}$ metric of $60.1$ and $58.4$ for 1-Shot and 5-Shot sparse support annotations compared with the $52.6$ and $52.9$ by Global Parameter Prediction</u>, but needs the support from finetuning from ILSVRC pretraining to improve its stability and data efficiency.

 ### **1.2.
 PANet**